Articles

 Upload images at the correct dimensions: Don't upload a 2000px wide image for a space that only needs 500px.
 Resize your images to the intended display size before uploading.

-Advanced optimization features: Framer automatically adds decoding="async" to images to keep animations smooth during page load.
+Advanced optimization features: Framer automatically generates responsive image variants, srcset and sizes attributes, and serves modern formats such as AVIF or WebP depending on browser support and image settings.
 For cases where compression artifacts are visible, you can also use the lossless image resolution option.

 Prefer Google Fonts: Framer optimizes Google Fonts loading so only necessary characters are downloaded, making them faster.